-How A Healer, An Artist And A Chef Are Fighting For Black Food Sovereignty In South LA
+How A Healer, An Artist And A Chef Are Shaping Mutual Aid Efforts In South LA

 "Bananas are like humans, they only bear fruit every nine months," says Ali Anderson as she points to a collection of trees.
 It's a warm Saturday morning and she is leading three prospective gardeners and volunteers around Huerta del Valle, a three-acre community garden in the middle of Ontario.
 The garden, located next to Bon View Park, is a lush oasis of sunflowers, cacti and callaloo stalks amid the concrete sprawl of the Inland Empire.

 As we round the corner past the chamomile blossoms, a shiny green june bug flies into Anderson's hair.
 Medina Moss catches the beetle and hands it to her 15-year-old daughter.

 "Here," she says, "if you want to learn how to farm, you have to get used to this."

 Moss, a 49-year-old artist and illustrator, made the 39-mile drive from her home in downtown Los Angeles to pick up five boxes filled with kale, swiss chard, peaches, oranges, squash and rosemary.
 Anderson gives away the produce as part of Feed Black Futures.
 A collaboration with Essie Justice Group, a nonprofit that advocates for women with incarcerated family members, the grassroots project relies on community donations to provide weekly boxes of fresh food to Black women.
 The organization also cultivates future Black farmers and supports gardens in transitional housing.